 - Data visualization (depicts data and trends in legible, easy-to-understand manner)

 Naturally, there are many more features, and their list depends on a given application you implement into your company.
-The aforementioned ones are multipurpose, and the vast majority of the business intelligence programs have them.
+The aforementioned ones are multipurpose, and the vast majority of the business intelligence for small companies programs have them.